 Key Concepts Module 6: Review

-This module addresses submission of a State or Tribe's water quality standards to the EPA Regional Office for review, including consideration of timelines and types of Agency determinations.
+This module addresses submission of a State or Tribe's water quality standards to EPA Regional Office for review, including consideration of timelines and types of Agency determinations.
 EPA approval is required before a State/Tribe can use its standards as the basis for implementation actions, such as establishing effluent limitations.

 The module also touches on the requirement that States/Tribes periodically review their water quality standards to identify any modifications needed to better focus the standards on the goals of the Clean Water Act (CWA).